hugzsoubrier/website/content/portfolio/_index.md

 tags: []
 ---

-This is the section showing all the coding project I have been working on.
-And tips for myself.
+This section will be showing all the coding project I have been working on.
+I am currently re-coding and organising the projects so they can be nicely displayed.